bahrus/if-diff/README.md

 The enable attribute will cause if-diff to find all elements matching the enable value (via css querySelectorAll), and remove all disabled attributes from matching nodes, when the test is true, and add the disabled attribute when the test is false.

-### Put to sleep mode [WIP]
+### Put to sleep mode

-What if the situation is reversed -- lots of DOM elements, requiring lots of repainting / css queries overhead, on a low memory device?
+What if you need to deal with removing lots of DOM elements from view on a low memory device?

-I plan to support one approach to this situation that is consistent with the general philosophy underlying this component and some of its kindred elements.
+So now, in order to free up memory for new DOM elements that need to display, we need to ask out of scope DOM elements that have seen better times [to throw themselves off a cliff](https://www.youtube.com/watch?v=DwD7f5ZWhAk).

-I plan to do so with a different element -- if-diff-then-stiff, a riff on a [gif](http://maryroach.net/stiff.html)
+A different element supports this harsh environment -- if-diff-then-stiff, a riff on a [gif](http://maryroach.net/stiff.html)

 The problem is, how can we restore / reincarnate the content from the dead, including its current state of properties / attributes, when time once again fails to freeze at Sunday midnight?
 There are no "serializeThis", "deserializeThat" functions available in the DOM API, like there is for JSON.